Novartis/railroadtracks/README.md

 docker run -it -p 8888:8888 -w /usr/local/packages/railroadtracks/doc/notebooks lgautier/railroadtracks ipython notebook --ip=0.0.0.0 --no-browser
 ```

+A browser running on the same machine as the container can then be pointed to:
 [http://localhost:8888](http://localhost:8888)

 If on a non-Linux system using [boot2docker](http://boot2docker.io), you may have to point your browser to the IP mapped to the VM docker is running in.
 The IP can be obtained with: